adityark2603/The-RTL-Files/README.md

 # The-RTL-Files
-A collection of verilog designs
+A collection of verilog designs, ranging from adders to MUX's & DeMUX's.